orbs-network/single-nominator/README.md

 <img src="https://i.imgur.com/kN3LluH.png" width=900 />

 The restricted wallet is unmaintained (replaced by nominator-pool) and has unresolved attack vectors like gas drainage attacks.
 Since the same wallet holds both gas fees and the stake principal in the same balance, an attacker that compromises the private key can generate transactions that will cause significant principal losses.
+In addition, there's a race condition between the attacker and the owner when trying to withdraw due to seqno collisions.

 ---